-STANDARD SIX: Teacher has leadership Teacher reflects on Teacher occasionally Teacher minimally Developing as a role in creating personal teaching collaborates with collaborates with Professional professional working practices and actively colleagues or the colleagues or the Educator relationships with staff engages in planning broader professional broader professional and in the larger school personal goals for community to support community to support community.
-Teacher seeks professional student learning.
-At student learning. learning opportunities development. times, teacher works Teacher does not work and professional contacts Teacher demonstrates collaboratively with collaboratively with to enhance classroom effective families to support families to support practice and school goals interpersonal student learning. student learning. and to expand and communication skills Teacher manages Teacher manages deepen personal within the school and professional professional repertoire of skills and larger community. responsibilities responsibilities strategies.
-Teacher Teacher manages occasionally. marginally. positively manages professional duties challenging situations that proficiently.
-Teacher Other components of may involve conflicts with works effectively with this standard not families and colleagues. families to support evidenced. student learning.
+needs.
+Teacher guides students in setting and adjusting independent learning goals based on collaborative examination of students' work.
+STANDARD SIX: Teacher has leadership Teacher reflects on Teacher occasionally Teacher minimally Developing as a Professional role in creating personal teaching collaborates with collaborates with colleagues or the Educator professional working relationships with staff practices and actively engages in planning colleagues or the broader professional broader professional Laucator and in the larger school personal goals for community to support community to support community.
+Teacher professional student learning.
+At student seeks learning development. times, teacher works learning.
+Teacher does opportunities and Teacher collaboratively with not work professional contacts to demonstrates families to support collaboratively with enhance classroom effective student families to support practice and school goals interpersonal learning.
+Teacher student and to expand and communication skills manages professional learning.
+Teacher deepen personal within the school and responsibilities manages professional repertoire of skills and larger occasionally. responsibilities strategies.
+Teacher community.
+Teacher marginally. positively manages manages professional challenging situations that duties Other components of may involve conflicts with proficiently.
+Teacher this standard not families and colleagues. works effectively with evidenced. families to support student learning.